12 Ways To Create An Employee-Friendly Environment With Paid Time-Off

 6. Provide Opportunities for Growth

 It’s no secret that happy employees are more productive than those who don’t feel valued.
-One way employers can show their appreciation for hardworking staff members is by offering opportunities for growth.
+One way employers can show their appreciation for hardworking staff members is by offering opportunities for.
 For instance, training seminars, workshops, conferences, etc., can be offered.

 These kinds of activities not only give valuable knowledge but also allow staff members some much-needed “me” time away from work.